-It’s one thing to win a judgment or arbitral award against a debtor.
-It’s quite another to actually collect on it.
+It’s one thing to win a large judgment or arbitral award against an individual or entity.
+It can be quite another to actually collect on it, particularly when the debtor is a foreign entity.

-To avoid leaving the table empty handed, one may need to bring an enforcement action that will capture debtor’s assets or create enough leverage with the debtor to force payment.
-But enforcement against an unwilling debtor can be complex, time consuming and very costly—and even more so when the debtor and its assets are situated abroad.
+To avoid leaving the table empty handed, one may need to bring enforcement actions that will capture debtor’s assets or create enough leverage with the debtor to force payment.
+But enforcement against an unwilling debtor can be complex, time consuming and very costly—and even more so when the debtor and its assets are situated abroad in an unfamiliar jurisdiction.

 To pursue an enforcement action, in general, you must first have the judgment or arbitral award recognized in the jurisdiction where the debtor’s assets are located.
 This might extend to multiple jurisdictions around the world, depending where the assets are.